PhDPeerJ/PeerjApril24/README.md

 # Run

-To perform a single executin, use the file main.m to run.
+To perform a single simulation, use the file main.m to run.
 To run the complete dataset, run the file RunDataset.m